 Since last fall, I’ve had little writing centers in both Maddy and Owen’s bedrooms, and I’ve really been surprised at how well they’ve worked out.
 It is rare if either Maddy or Owen actually sleep during their rest time, so they usually work on puzzles, play dolls, line up cars, or whatever they want–something quiet.

-- Writing Centers: I picked up some inexpensive bins in the craft store dollar section, and I filled them with tons of cool writing accessories.
+I picked up some inexpensive bins (or plastic shower caddy) in the craft store dollar section, and I filled them with tons of cool writing accessories.

 In each of their bins are: